 Putting out the Chairs - every week !
 We do this to save the choir money, if we don't put them out ourselves and stack them (in tens) at the end of the rehearsal then we would have to pay someone from the church to do it for us.
 We ask for two volunteers per week, one to come early to help Ruth put the chairs out and one to take responsibility at the end of the rehearsal to make sure the chairs are stacked in 10s at the end .
 A list is put out each week ... please sign up.

 For the Christmas Concert in HIC, gentlemen wear a plain but brightly coloured shirt and ladies wear a shirt style blouse in a plain bright colour ideally with full length sleeves (but 3/4 length sleeves are acceptable).
 You will be required to buy both HCS scarves/ HCS ties once you have had a successful voice assessment, they are available from Louise (Alto 1), ties are £13.50 for both, scarves £10 for both.
 All choir members also need to have a black choir folder, please purchase one from Deputy Librarian Liz (Sop 2), they are £5 each.
-Please will choir members keep their maroon folders in case we sing outside again (like we did at Fountains Abbey) where everyone is wearing coats as they provide a means of everyone looking uniform!
+Please will choir members keep their maroon folders in case we sing outside again (as we did at Fountains Abbey) where everyone is wearing coats as they provide a means of everyone looking uniform!
 Seating Plans for Concerts Although we hope everyone will sing in every concert we know this is not totally possible.
 Therefore if you cannot sing in a concert please let Ruth know as early as possible.

 Publicity (Radio) Opportunities for HCS Members Why not contact Classic FM with a music request, as a means of publicising our concerts?
 Weekdays from 1 - 3 pm they will play music suggested by members of the public so any choir member could help publicise our events by linking it to a music request, it can be done in one of three ways: